RIS-Aided Localization Algorithm and Analysis: Tackling Non-Gaussian Angle Estimation Errors: Introduction

+To address the above-mentioned challenges, we design a multiple WLS (mWLS) localization algorithm to enhance localization accuracy, aiming at tackling the non-Gaussian AEE.
+This algorithm jointly utilizes the AoAs with their associated Non-Gaussian estimation errors and the TDoAs with Gaussian estimation errors, enabling the derivation of the closed-form expression for the 3D position of the MU.
+Additionally, we decompose the expression of the expectation of the error to simplify the calculation and conduct the bias analysis to assess the performance of the proposed system.
+Our contributions can be summarized as:

+\begin{itemize} \item[1)] We employ a two-step localization scheme for IoT mmWave systems aided by multiple RISs.
+In the initial step, we estimate the AoAs and TDoA, highlighting that the AoA errors exhibit non-Gaussian properties while TDoA errors are Gaussian.
+We also define the geometric relationship of the MU's position.
+Then, our uniquely designed mWLS algorithm leverages both types of errors, capitalizing on their distinct properties, to accurately determine the MU's position based on the estimated parameters and their distinct covariances.

+\item[2)] To rigorously evaluate our proposed localization algorithm, we undertake a thorough analysis to deduce the theoretical estimation bias, uniquely factoring in both Gaussian and non-Gaussian errors.
+By decomposing matrices that encompass AoA and TDoA estimation into true values and estimation errors, we ascertain the preliminary estimation error and its theoretical bias.
+Using this information, we further determine the refining estimation's bias.
+This nuanced approach, more streamlined than traditional CRLB, clearly highlights the accuracy of our localization algorithm.

-\item[4)]Simulation results are provided to evaluate the performance of the proposed positioning algorithm.
-First, it is shown that the proposed algorithm still have good positioning performance with low SNR.
-Then, the estimated 3D position estimated with the proposed algorithm is more accurate than that derived by using the geometry relationship directly.
-Finally, the derived bias results are in good agreement with the simulation results, which confirms the accuracy of the derived results. \end{itemize}
+\item[3)] Simulation results are provided to evaluate the effectiveness of the proposed localization algorithm for non-Gaussian AEE.
+Besides, these results not only demonstrate the superior performance of the proposed algorithm, but also validate the applicability of the employed bias analysis for non-Gaussian AEE.
+Finally, the derived bias results are in good agreement with the simulation results, indicating that the performance of the proposed algorithm in the real-world applications aligns with theoretical expectations. \end{itemize}

 The remainder of the paper is organized as follows.
-The system model for the two-step positioning aided by multiple RISs is described in Section \ref{System Model}.
-The closed-form solution of the MU's position is given in Section \ref{closed_form_solution}.
-Section \ref{biasa} derives the bias analysis of the proposed positioning scheme.
+The system model for the two-step localization aided by multiple RISs is described in Section \ref{System Model}.
+The framework of two-step localization scheme is given in Section \ref{frame}.
+Section \ref{biasa} derives the bias analysis of the proposed localization scheme.
 Simulation results are given in Section \ref{simulation}.
 Section \ref{Con} concludes this work.